dsanz/branch-feature-reporter/readme.md

  ###############################
  # jira

- # profiles we want to use
- profiles=echo,lima

  # server connection
  jira.username=user.name
  jira.password=****

+ # profiles we want to use to generate separate reports
+ profiles=echo,lima

  # queries returning tickets we want to check for existence in the source history
+ # note how profile is used as a property suffix
  jira.query.echo=filter = "Components | LPS-Lima" and status changed after "2019/05/31" and issuetype in (Task, "Technical Task", Story) jira.query.lima=filter = "Components | LPS-Lima" and status changed after "2019/05/31" and issuetype in (Task, "Technical Task", Story)